dkosmari/calibrate-joystick/README.md

-# calibrate-joystick - a tool to calibrate joysticks on Linux systems
+# Calibrate Joystick - a tool to calibrate joysticks on Linux systems

 This is a graphical program to quickly calibrate range and deadzones of joysticks.